-ICS London Market has the expertise and experience of working on Conduct Risk issues for Lloyd’s Managing Agents and other insurers.
+ICS London Market has the expertise and experience of working on Conduct Risk issues for Lloyd’s Managing Agents, MGAs and other insurers.
 This includes reviewing UK insurance policy wordings and related customer documentation for which the insurer (or applicable product manufacturer) is responsible, to ensure those documents are compliant.
 We can review existing policies and assist with the design and drafting of policy wordings for new insurance products and, in addition, review product governance and value as required by the FCA.

 Some considerations for the legal contract between the insurer and the policyholder and other customer documentation:-